Volunteer in Ethiopia with IKPVA – Cheap Volunteer Programs in Ethiopia!

 Volunteering in Ethiopia – Overview

-We at IKPVA dedicate ourselves to offering you affordable volunteer programs in the education of children and adolescents in Addis Ababa.
-You will have a rewarding experience as an assistant professor in various subjects, teaching promising students between the ages of 12 and 18.
+At IKPVA, we are dedicated to providing you with affordable internship opportunities for volunteers in Ethiopia to train children and youth at a school in Addis Ababa.
+You will have a rewarding experience as an Assistant Teacher in various subjects and will teach promising students between the ages of 12 and 18.

 Kick off with a free week of cultural activity in Addis Ababa

-Upon arrival, you can take advantage of a free week of cultural activities in Addis Ababa.
+Upon your arrival, you can enjoy a free week of cultural activities in Addis Ababa.
 During your stay as a volunteer in Ethiopia, you will have a room with private bathroom.
-You will live next to the students in the hostel in a warm and familiar environment.
+You live next to the students in the hostel in a pleasant and familiar environment.
 Breakfast, lunch and dinner are also included.
-You will certainly enjoy experiencing the authentic Ethiopian dishes!
+You will surely enjoy the authentic Ethiopian dishes!

 Volunteering at the school in Ethiopia